 - Address: Chen Jia Ci, Zhong Shan Qi Road, Liwan District.

 - Bus: No. 85, 88, 104, 107, and 128 go to Gaoji Station.
 No. 15, 52, 55, 105, 124, 133, 193 and others go to the Zhongshan Road Station.

-- Train: There is a Guangzhou Metro station next to it.
-You can take Line 1 to the Chen Ancestral Shrine Station.
+- Train: There is a Guangzhou Metro station next to the Chen Clan Ancestral Hall.
+You can take Line 1 to the Chen Clan Ancestral Hall Station.
 Line 1's first station is at the Guangzhou East Station in Tianhe District.
-That is connected by fast train to Shenzhen's Luo Hu Train Station on the border with Hong Kong.
-So you can go all the way from Hong Kong to the Chen Academy museum by train in a few hours.
-See Guangzhou Transportation.
+That is connected by fast train to Shenzhen's Luohu Train Station on the border with Hong Kong.
+So you can come all the way from Hong Kong by train in just a few hours.
+See Guangzhou Transportation for more information.

 The museum is open from 8.30am until 5.30pm every day, and an average visit takes 2-3 hours.
 Best times to visit are off-peak, so not during Chinese public holidays.